manticoresoftware/manticoresearch-php/docs/nodes.md

 ======
 Returns information and performance metrics about the current node.

-If the node is part of a cluster, it will also provide information about the cluster.
+If the node is the part of a cluster, it will also provide information about the cluster.

 Result can be filtered by setting `pattern` (on status metric names) parameter of `body`.